 The grape harvest has also been exceptional and this should be an "excellent vintage" for New York wines, said Jim Trezise, president of the New York Wine & Grape Foundation.
 Growers were minimally affected by the spring frost, with the exception of the far western Lake Erie region, he said.

 "Steady rain came at the right time in July and warm weather hastened ripening, making the harvest season two to three weeks ahead of normal," he said.

-Page 4 of 7 - "Local pumpkins are also ahead of schedule, starting to turn orange in August," Miller said.
+"Local pumpkins are also ahead of schedule, starting to turn orange in August," Miller said.
 "This could be a problem come October, as the majority of New York's pumpkin crop is sold for ornamental use for Halloween."